OussamaTeyib/HelloWorld/README.md

 This is a simple Android application written in C that displays **"Hello, World!"** using [raylib](https://github.com/raysan5/raylib) for graphics rendering.

+---

 ## Getting Started
+> [!TIP]
+> This workflow uses Gradle.
+For a CMake-only workflow, which offers greater flexibility, see [this](https://github.com/OussamaTeyib/HelloWorld/tree/v1.0.0++).

 ### Prerequisites